bmallar/Ai-Project/README.md

 ## *This Ai prompt generator answers any coding questions you might have*

+## **Running this on your own**
+- Copy my file structure
+- Do a npm init in the command line
+- Also in the command line type npm i inquirer, dotenv, langchain and @langchain/openai
+- Copy my entire script.js into your own
+- Lastly to run this do npm script.js in the command line

-### How to use this on your own
+### Add your own key
-1. `You will need to add your own API key into the .env file`
+1. `You will need to add your own API key into the .env file.
+Use the same syntax is use just change the key`
 ### How to get a key
 2. `On the OpenAI API website and sign up for an account, next go into API, then you press the icon in the top left corner that opens a list.
 You'll press API keys and make your own`
 ### How to set up billing